AlphaAcces/tstransport/README.md

-# TS24 Intel Console
+# Intel24 Console

-**TS24 Intel Console** (Intel24) is a multi-tenant React + Vite application for financial investigations, network analysis, and executive reporting.
+**Intel24 Console** is a multi-tenant React + Vite application for financial investigations, network analysis, and executive reporting.
 It provides case management, KPI dashboards, event timelines, and branded PDF exports for operators and analysts.

 ---